Sweden during World War I: War-time iron-ore trade

-The late war period
+Late war period

 Food shortages and downfall of Hjalmar Hammarskjöld

 As a result of food shortages caused by the Allied blockade on imports, the sinking of Swedish ships during the German U-boat campaign, and also a bad harvest, by January 1917 the Swedish government had begun rationing of bread, sugar, and flour.
 The American entry into World War I on the side of Allies in April 1917 greatly increased the pressure on Sweden to conclude an agreement on trade and shipping favourable to the Allied powers.
 One specific request was that the Swedish reduce their iron-ore exports to Germany in return for increased supplies of food from the Allies.

 Despite the food shortage, Hjalmar Hammarskjöld had continued to resist an agreement that might loosen the blockade in return for reducing exports to Germany due to fear of angering the Germans and being seen as favouring the Allies.
 Hammarskjöld had also come into conflict with his foreign minister Knut Wallenberg over a mooted trade agreement with Britain and a defence co-operation agreement with Norway.
 Hammarskjöld's refusal to negotiate trade agreements with the Entente countries resulted in unrest in Sweden.
 Hammarskjöld's government also became weakened around this time when the "Luxburg Affair", involving Swedish facilities being used to transmit secret messages targeting allied shipping for the Germans, became known.

 Angered by Hammarskjöld's rejection of trade with the Entente, Hammarskjöld's allies in the Swedish parliament rebelled against him.
 In early 1917, a combination of protests over food shortages and the failure of the Riksdag to approve increased defence spending, forced Hammarskjöld to resign.
 King Gustaf called on the conservative Ernst Trygger to form a government, however he lacked the necessary support in the Riksdag to do so, so he was instead replaced by Carl Swartz in March 1917.